Should You Caulk Siding Butt Joints? Read This!

 Sashco’s high-performance sealants, including Big StretchĀ®, LexelĀ®, and eXact colorĀ®, consistently out-perform standard caulking products found in stores.
 Every Sashco product is specifically formulated with superior elasticity and adhesion to stretch and hold over the long-haul, even in less-than-ideal circumstances (like butt joints).
 This means you can delay the inevitable a bit longer, saving you time and money.

-BONUS: all of Sashco’s products stick to themselves.
+BONUS: All of Sashco’s products stick to themselves.
 This means that you won’t have to completely remove the cracked caulking every time those butt joints need to be maintained.
-You can simply apply more caulk right over top.
+You can simply apply more caulk right on top.

 So, caulk ’em and maintain ’em, and save yourself time, money, and your sanity –

-no ifs, ands or *ahem* butts about it.
+no if’s, and’s or *ahem* butts about it.Ā

 Watch this video to learn more about the butt joints on Hardie planks or lap siding.